 Our attention has been called to an odd safety concern leading to near death for a San Diego, California woman.
-Reportedly, a woman named Elizabeth Smith did what many people do on a regular basis without any thought, and that was to sit in a shampoo chair at a local salon.
+Reportedly, a local woman did what many people do on a regular basis without any thought, and that was to sit in a shampoo chair at a local salon.
 She was in the shampoo chair for around ten minutes during her salon visit, but the funny thing was that about eight days following the visit she started experiencing symptoms of leg weakness, left arm weakness, as well as other strange symptoms she had never experienced.
-When the symptoms went away quickly Ms. Smith was surely relieved, but a week after that she had a massive stroke at the age of 48.
+When the symptoms went away quickly the woman was surely relieved, but a week after that she had a massive stroke at the age of 48.

 While this information seeks to alert our readership to potential dangers, also know that if you or someone you know has suffered the medical condition linked to time in a salon shampoo chair, you may feel free to contact the caring professionals at Inserra & Kelley Law Offices to discuss your specific options.